 Eligible migrant students may access the Portable Assisted Study Sequence (PASS) provided through Sunnyside School District for credit accrual toward high school graduation.
 The PASS Program provides courses for semi-independent study.
-Each course is a series of five units and a unit exam is administered after the student has completed the unit.
-A final exam is administered after the student has completed the student be proctored by a school district representative.
+Each course is a series of five units and a unit exam is administered after the student has completed each unit.
+A final exam is administered after the student has completed the full course.
+A school district representative must proctor these exams.

-Districts may contact PASS@MSDR.ORG for guidance on enrolling students in a course, accessing course materials, submitting completed course materials (if needed), and additional guidance for proctoring the unit or final course exams.
+Districts may contact PASS@MSDR.org for guidance on enrolling students in a course, accessing course materials, submitting completed course materials (if needed), and additional guidance for proctoring the unit or final course exams.